hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 major design consideration for tall buildings.
 It may be that the structural reinforcements which solve this problem also help distribute the cylinder's weight.
-But I'll both issues for another time.
+But I'll leave both issues for another time.

 ##### 4. Conclusion<a id="sec-4" name="sec-4"></a>